Parameterizing Path Partitions: Neighborhood Diversity and Vertex Cover Parameterizations

-\begin{proof}As we can solve \textsc{USPP} separately on each connected component, we can assume in the following that the input graph is connected.
+\begin{proof}As we can solve \textsc{UIPP} and \textsc{USPP} separately on each connected component, we can assume in the following that the input graph is connected.

-Given that the neighborhood diversity of a graph $G=(V,E)$ is bounded by an integer~$d$, then there exists a partition of $V$ into $d$ $\nd$-classes $C_1, \dots , C_d$.
-Hence, each $C_i$ for $i \in [d]$ either induces a clique or an independent set.
-Such a partition can be found in linear time with a fast modular decomposition algorithm~\cite{tedder2008simpler}.
+Recall that there exists a partition of $V(G)$ into $d$ $\nd$-classes $C_1, \dots , C_d$, and each $C_i$ for $i \in [d]$ either induces a clique or an independent set and all its vertices are mutual twins.
+As mentioned before, such a partition can be computed in linear time using~\cite[Algorithm 2]{DBLP:conf/stacs/HabibPV98}.